UniBot/unibot-weather/README.md

 ```

 Where weather contains all the data from OpenWeatherMap API, you can see an example result with following URL
-http://api.openweathermap.org/data/2.5/find?units=metric&q=Jyv%C3%A4skyl%C3%A4 note that plugin will take first item
+http://api.openweathermap.org/data/2.5/find?units=metric&q=Jyv%C3%A4skyl%C3%A4 note that plugin will iterate each items
-from ```list``` key and uses that.
+from ```list``` key and sends messages from each to specified channel.

 ### messages.error
 Message that is shown on channel if plugin cannot find any weather data for specified location.
 Following template